logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Using Node Selectors

-You can optimise the deployment of the LOGIQ stack using node labels and node selectors that help place various components of the stack optimally.
+You can optimise the deployment of the Apica Ascent stack using node labels and node selectors that help place various components of the stack optimally.

 You can use the node label `logiq.ai/node` to control the placement of ingest pods for log data into ingest-optimised nodes, thereby allowing you to manage costs and instance sizing effectively.